Browse the Guide:

 inventory's structures and sites.

 MONTGOMERY COUNTY, VIRGINIA.
 LAND SURVEY, 1784.
 1.0 cu. ft.
 Collection consists of map of Montgomery County as it was in 1784.
 The acreage, divided into thirty-two tracts of one thousand acres each, is situated on the Guyandotte River, a tributary of the Ohio, in present-day West Virginia.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-023.

 [MONTGOMERY COUNTY, VIRGINIA, SURVEY, 1965].
 1 vol. Typescript